- Hair of Gold, Heart of Gold: Nazz.

 - The hypocrisy comes from the fact that this show was made by Canadians.

-- Antonucci, the creator of the show, is an Italian immigrant to Canada.
+- Antonucci, the creator of the show, is a Canadian citizen of Italian descent—his parents immigrated to Canada from Italy.

 - One episode focuses on Eddy trying to prevent Kevin from revealing his Embarrassing Middle Name (Skipper).
 After it's outed, Edd tries to comfort Eddy by saying that he has one too (Marion).
 As soon as he learns it, Eddy shouts it out for all the cul-de-sac to hear.